flatcar-archive/flatcar-docs/os/customizing-docker.md

 # Customizing docker

-The Docker systemd unit can be customized by overriding the unit that ships with the default Flatcar Linux settings.
+The Docker systemd unit can be customized by overriding the unit that ships with the default Flatcar Container Linux settings.
 Common use-cases for doing this are covered below.

 ## Enable the remote API on a new socket